devosmitachatterjee2018/DataCleaningTool/README.md

 DataCleaningTool Standalone Desktop App requires the Matlab Compiler Runtime to be installed.

 ### Application installation ###
-**Standalone application:** Download and run  and follow instructions.
+**Standalone Desktop App.** Download and run  and follow instructions.
 If not already present, the MATLAB Compiler Runtime (mcr) R2018b will be downloaded from the web and installed automatically.

-Matlab code.
-Add folder to the search directory of Matlab.
+**Matlab App.** Add folder to the search directory of Matlab.